Why I start my year in November

 By Spring?
 We repeat the cycle all over again.

-The benefits of starting in November
+The Solution: Starting in November

-3. Seasonal alignment makes motivation easier
+Seasonal alignment makes motivation easier

 An African American woman lying in a garden surrounded by flowers